grafana/pyroscope/docs/internal/contributing/README.md

 make go/mod
 ```

-You have to commit the changes to `go.mod` and `go.sum` before submitting the pull request.
+Commit the changes to `go.mod` and `go.sum` before submitting your pull request.

 ## Documentation